valberg/ealtechevents/_layouts/README.md

 Lists all talk media residing in `/media/<eventname>/Talks` under the Talks section.
 Similar for "Oher" subdirectory.

+Any text written in the `content` part of the file using the layout will be added netween the title and the `Talks` section

 (it ought to be automatic, but directory handling is weird)